sahilpurav/xcelerator-alpha-strategy/README.md

 # 📈 Xcelerator Alpha Strategy (Weekly Rebalance)

 A fully rule-based, momentum-driven strategy built for Indian equities using Python and Zerodha Kite Connect.
-This strategy selects high-momentum stocks from the Nifty 500 universe and manages live rebalances, top-ups, and exits with automated broker execution.
+This strategy selects high-momentum stocks from the **Nifty 500** or **Nifty 100** universe and manages live rebalances, top-ups, and exits with automated broker execution.

 ## 🚀 Features

+- ✅ **Multi-universe support** (Nifty 500 & Nifty 100 with appropriate benchmarks)
 - ✅ Composite momentum scoring (returns + RSI + 52W high proximity)
 - ✅ Weekly rebalancing with band logic (no churn unless needed)
 - ✅ Smart top-ups based on current portfolio weights